wp-plugins/relevanssi/readme.txt

 * New filter: `relevanssi_do_not_index` is given a post ID and expects a boolean in return: should this post be indexed or not?
 * New filter: `relevanssi_match` lets you meddle with the matching engine.
 * New filter: `relevanssi_results` filters the result set from the search.
+* New filter: `relevanssi_content_to_index` let's user add whatever content they wish to posts before they are indexed.
 * Changed filter: `relevanssi_post_ok` has different arguments, see source code for details.
 * New shortcode: use shortcode `noindex` to wrap parts of posts you want to keep from the index.
 * The database has been updated to match the more advanced structure in Relevanssi Premium.
 This requires a re-indexing of the database.